Clastify logo

 Using bonding models to explain properties

 Properties come from structure.
-To explain a material, start with the particles present, the forces between them, and whether any charged particles can move.
+When you explain a material, start with the particles present, the forces between them, and whether any charged particles are mobile.

 Bonding/structure modelTypical property patternStructural explanation